 3.2 Front panel key and remote controller

-The front panel key is used to select which channel is currently connected to the shared keyboard, mouse and monitor.
-It is also used to enter configuration mode (see section 2.5).
+The front panel key is used to select which channel is currently controlled by the shared keyboard, mouse and monitor ports.
 Pressing the key during normal operation will cause the next channel to be selected.
-For the 2 port SmartView this cycles around ports 1 and 2.
-For the 4 port SmartView this cycles around ports 1, 2, 3 and 4.